Skip to main content

 To see key project details at a glance, download the USNAP Fact Sheet in your preferred language:

 The USNAP is accepting lead author applications for all species chapters.
 Applications are being reviewed on a first-come, first-served basis.
+Authors are able to write up to two species chapters.
 The geographic scope of the updated Silvics of North America will be North America (defined as the conterminous United States, Canada, and Mexico).
 Species found only in Central and South America (defined as the region south of Mexico), the Caribbean, and Pacific Islands will not be included in the update.
 Please review the Chapter Outline and adhere to the instructions and timelines indicated below.
 All applications will be reviewed by the USNAP.
 If you are selected, you will be provided an onboarding package which specifies formatting, provides a Fillable Chapter Template, and provides supplemental resources.

 Selected authors will be required to submit their first draft in English within 1 year of being onboarded.
 All submitted chapters will then go through a peer review (i.e., there is no guarantee that a submitted chapter will be accepted).
 If your chapter passes the peer review and is accepted, it will be published on a digital web platform and translated into Spanish and French.
 All editorial, peer review, and translation services will be performed for authors by the established USNAP team.
 All chapters will be released as individually citable publications with credit given to all authors and associated reviewers at the beginning of each chapter.
 Lead authors will also be the primary contact for all future updates to their associated chapter.